wwang2/GaussianBeamVI/README.md

 Note for users:

 1. Please make sure the second lens is always set before the first lens and the the beam waist of the first images.
 I will try to fix this issue in the future.
-2. My intuition tells me this code can be done more elegantly and simply, excuse me for the code being too complex, will try to imporve
+2. My intuition tells me this code can be done more elegantly and simply, excuse me for the code being too complex, will try to improve.